jeroen-chua/WSL_MATLAB/README.txt

 Setup/usage instructions:

-Note: For clarity, it will be assume that the WSL code is located in $rootDir/WSL/
+Note: For clarity, it will be assume that the WSL code is located in $rootDir/WSL_MATLAB, which we will refer to as $WSL.

 1) Compiling mex code